-A spokesman said Mr Johnson, 55, was stable overnight, is being given oxygen and is not on a ventilator.
+A spokesman said Mr Johnson, 55, was stable overnight and is being given oxygen and is not on a ventilator.

 It comes as Cabinet Office minister Michael Gove became the latest politician to self-isolate after a family member showed symptoms.

-Mr Gove said he did not have symptoms and was continuing to working at home.
+Mr Gove said he did not have symptoms and will continue working at home.